 This strategy examines where policies can be changed to support better outcomes for trees and the soil that sustains them.
 Struggling trees in urban settings are often the canary in the coal mine for poor planting site quality.
 Growing the urban forest requires planting sites that can provide the necessities of life for the full expected life cycle of a tree.
 Similarly, retaining trees through development only to isolate them in concrete is often a case of missing the woods - or the urban forest - for the trees.
 Changes in Port Moody's development regulations can help improve outcomes by improving planting site quality, benefiting trees young and old.
 Issues to be solved are also found at the interface between forested natural areas, where tree cutting or soil movement can create windthrow risks.
-Improving decisionmaking around trees requires the cooperation of multiple City departments.
+Improving decision-making around trees requires the cooperation of multiple City departments.

-Action 42 Update the Zoning Bylaw to retain more existing trees, soil, or growing space such as by requiring larger setbacks for above and below ground structures or eliminating basements in Detached Accessory Dwelling Units (DADU) and multi-plex developments.
-Action 43 Consider updating the Development Approval Procedures Bylaw to define minor variances, such as height, setbacks, siting, or on-site parking, that could be approved by staff in order to retain more Significant Trees or City trees with development.
-Action 44 Incorporate soil conservation and management guidelines for private development and City operations into the Sustainable Report Card and Naturescape Principles Policy.
-Action 45 Incorporate guidance in the Parkland Strategy to improve protection of native soils, require the establishment of a windfirm forest edge, and conduct wildfire hazard assessment and associated forest fuel reduction whenever forested land is transferred to the City for park purposes, with coordinating updates in DPA4 of the Official Community Plan to support implementation.
-Action 46 Update the Sidewalk Boulevard and Maintenance Bylaw to prohibit anyone other than the City or its agents from cutting trees or roots on City rights-of-way without authorization.
+- Action 42 Update the Zoning Bylaw to retain more existing trees, soil, or growing space such as by requiring larger setbacks for above and below ground structures or eliminating basements in Detached Accessory Dwelling Units (DADU) and multi-plex developments. - Action 43 Consider updating the Development Approval Procedures Bylaw to define minor variances, such as height, setbacks, siting, or on-site parking, that could be approved by staff in order to retain more Significant Trees or City trees with development. - Action 44 Incorporate soil conservation and management guidelines for private development and City operations into the Sustainable Report Card and Naturescape Principles Policy. - Action 45 Incorporate guidance into city policy to improve protection of native soils, maintain windfirm forest edges, and conduct wildfire hazard assessment and associated forest fuel reduction whenever forested land is transferred to the City for park purposes, with coordinating updates in DPA4 of the Official Community Plan to support implementation. - Action 46 Update the Sidewalk Boulevard and Maintenance Bylaw, in coordination with the tree bylaw update, to address issues and establish procedures related to cutting trees or roots on City rights-of-way without authorization.